wq/wq/docs/overview/field-types.md

 As of wq version 1.0, it is possible to use foreign keys to link parent-child records while working offline, even when the parent record has not yet been synced to the server.
 The example below assumes that "Site A3" was created on a separate form that has not yet been synced to the server.
 If that site was selected when this form was saved, [wq/outbox.js] would ensure that Site A3 is properly synced before attempting to sync this form.

+> Note: If you need your dynamic choice list to work offline, be sure to set `cache="all"` when registering the domain model with the router.
+See the [configuration documentation][config] and the example below.

 Depending on your use case, it is also possible to define a single form with nested children that populates multiple tables at once - see [Advanced Patterns] for more information.

 <ul data-role="listview" data-inset="true">